camjw/react-email-editor/README.md

 # React Email Editor

+NOTE: this is just a fork by @camjw to add React 17 support

 The excellent drag-n-drop email editor by [Unlayer](https://unlayer.com/embed) as a [React.js](http://facebook.github.io/react) _wrapper component_.
 This is the most powerful and developer friendly visual email builder for your app.

 |                                                          Video Overview                                                           |